vincenzoiovino/leagueofidentity/README.md

 # League of Identity - PoC
+This repo has been moved to [here](https://github.com/aragonzkresearch/leagueofidentity)
 ## Overview
 This repository provides an implementation of the ``League of Identity `` (`LoI`)  system described in this [note](https://hackmd.io/noiVZo2dTJ6Wiejt2IJvMg?view).